Qing-Lu/torch/Windows.md

 Debugging a 64-bit Torch build using ZBS seems to work just fine, too.
 You just need a 64-bit version of the socket library, which can be found [here](https://github.com/pkulchenko/ZeroBraneStudio/issues/500#issuecomment-122347792).
 Extract it under X:\torch\install\lib.
 You might need to copy also socket.lua from the ZBS installation, in addition to mobdebug.lua, into X:\torch\install\lua.

+### Appendix: CI Script

+There is a CI script in progress at: https://github.com/hughperkins/distro-cl/blob/distro-win/build_windows.bat

+(And a script to install msys64 at https://github.com/hughperkins/distro-cl/blob/distro-win/installdeps_win.bat )

+It seems plausible that if this script could be tweaked to work, then a CI box could be set up to build Windows binaries regularly.

+Currently there is a bug with building LAPACK, https://gist.github.com/hughperkins/e8e24522278ce5d98e48201cca030fbe

 ## Known runtime issues with native builds